QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

 The plasma instabilities lead to a far-from-equilibrium state at time $Q_S \tau_\text{occ} \sim \log^{2}(\alpha_{S}^{-1})$, which exhibits an over-occupied gluon distribution whose characteristic properties may be parametrized as

-Here $n_0$ denotes the magnitude of the initial over-occupancy of the plasma, averaged over spin and color degrees of freedom up to the momentum $Q$.
+In \Eq{eq:TurbIC} $n_0$ denotes the magnitude of the initial over-occupancy of the plasma, averaged over spin and color degrees of freedom up to the momentum $Q$.
 The momentum scale $Q$ is of comparable magnitude, albeit non-trivially related, to the saturation scale $Q_S$.
 The degree of anisotropy of the gluon distribution in momentum space is described by the parameter $\xi_0$.

-While \Eq{eq:TurbIC} does not capture all details of the state at $\tau_{occ}$, a precise matching to the Glasma appears inessential because of the existence of an attractor solution for the subsequent dynamics.
-In fact, variation of the parameters of (\ref{eq:TurbIC}) can be used to visualize attractor properties.
+While \Eq{eq:TurbIC} does not capture all details of the state at $\tau_{occ}$, a precise matching to the Glasma appears to be inessential because of the existence of an attractor solution for the subsequent dynamics.
+In fact, variation of the parameters of \Eq{eq:TurbIC} can be used to visualize attractor properties.

-\Fig{fig:Attractor}~illustrates the evolution of the plasma in the occupancy--anisotropy plane, originally introduced in Refs.~\cite{Kurkela:2011ti,Kurkela:2011ub}.
+Figure~\ref{fig:Attractor}~illustrates the evolution of the plasma in the occupancy-anisotropy plane, which was introduced in Refs.~\cite{Kurkela:2011ti,Kurkela:2011ub}.
 The horizontal axis shows the characteristic ``hard scale" occupancy $n_{\text{Hard}}(\tau)=f(p_\perp\simeq Q,p_z=0,\tau)$, while the vertical axis shows the momentum-space anisotropy, which can be characterized in terms of the ratio of typical longitudinal momenta ($\Lambda_L$) to the typical transverse momenta ($\Lambda_{T}$).
 These typical longitudinal and transverse momentum scales are gauge invariant quantities expressed as ratios of the product of covariant derivatives of the field strength tensor normalized by the energy density~\cite{Berges:2013fga}.
-In a weak coupling ``Abelian limit", these are proportional to $\langle p_\perp\rangle$ and $\langle p_z \rangle$ of a single particle distribution $f(p_\perp,p_z,\tau)$.
+In a weak coupling limit, these are proportional to $\langle p_\perp\rangle$ and $\langle p_z \rangle$ for a single particle distribution $f(p_\perp,p_z,\tau)$.

 The blue lines in \Fig{fig:Attractor} show a projection of lattice simulation results onto the anisotropy-occupancy plane.
 The different initial conditions are indicated by blue dots.
-After some time all curves exhibit a similar evolution along the diagonal, clearly illustrating the the presence of a non-thermal attractor independent of the initial conditions.
+After some time all curves exhibit a similar evolution along the diagonal, thereby illustrating the presence of a non-thermal attractor independent of the initial conditions.

-The non-thermal attractor has a number of interesting properties that we shall discuss in \Sec{sec:turbulent-attractor}--\Sec{sec:scalar-NTA}.
+The attractor has a number of interesting properties associated with non-thermal fixed points that we shall discuss in Secs.~\ref{sec:turbulent-attractor}--\ref{sec:scalar-NTA}.